RobotWebTools/roslibjs/README.md

 ## Authors

-See the [AUTHORS.md](AUTHORS.md) file for a full list of contributors.
+See the `contributors` section of the [package.json](package.json) file for a full list of contributors.